Cape parrot: Taxonomy

 The Cape parrot was described in 1781 by the English ornithologist John Latham under the English name, the "robust parrot".
 When in 1788 the German naturalist Johann Friedrich Gmelin revised and expanded Carl Linnaeus's Systema Naturae, he included the Cape parrot with a short description, coined the binomial name Psittacus robustus and cited Latham's work.
 The type locality is South Africa.
-The Cape parrot is now placed with nine other species in the genus Poicephalus that was introduced by the English naturalist William John Swainson in 1837.
+The Cape parrot is now placed with nine other species in the genus Poicephalus that was introduced by the English naturalist William Swainson in 1837.
 The genus name is from the Ancient Greek phaios "grey" and -kephalos "headed".
 The specific epithet rubustus is Latin for "strong" or "robust".
-The species in monotypic: no subspecies are recognised.
+The species is monotypic: no subspecies are recognised.

 The Cape parrot was formerly considered to be one of the three subspecies of the brown-necked parrot (Poicephalus fuscicollis).
 The Cape parrot is smaller than the other two taxa and has an olive-yellow rather than a silvery-grey head.
 A detailed genetic analysis of the three taxa published in 2015 confirmed the distinctness of brown-necked and cape parrots, and suggested that ancestors of the two had diverged between 2.13 and 2.67 million years ago in the late Pliocene to early Pleistocene epoch.
 This period was a period of changes in climate, where grassland and forest were expanding and contracting, which presumably led to isolation and eventually speciation of separate populations.

 Description

 The Cape parrot is a short-tailed moderately large bird with a very large beak used to crack all sorts of hard nuts and fruit kernels, especially those of African yellowwood trees (Podocarpus spp.).
-This contrasts with the closely related savanna species (Poicephalus fuscicollis) which feeds on and a wide variety of tropical woodland trees such as marula, Commiphora spp. and Terminalia spp.
+This contrasts with the closely related savanna species (Poicephalus fuscicollis) which feeds on a wide variety of tropical woodland trees such as marula, Commiphora spp. and Terminalia spp.
 These species are sexually dimorphic, with females typically sporting an orange frontal patch on the forehead.
 Juveniles also show a larger orange - pink patch on the forehead but lack the red on shoulders and legs of adults.
 These plumage characteristics vary among individuals and among the three recognized forms.